 - Parts requiring replacement will be supplied by Simpro free of charge; in some cases it may be necessary to source Parts locally if needed urgently, but Simpro must authorize this if the cost of the item exceeds $50.00 and is to be charged to Simpro.

 - If the fault is not a Minor Fault, the Agent must notify Simpro and receive authorization to proceed before the repair work is done.
 Simpro will assist in every way possible, including discussing the problem directly with the End User if necessary to determine the best method of effecting the repair, in the shortest time possible.

-- Upon completion of the repair to an acceptable standard, the Agent shall complete the Application For Warranty Consideration Form and include copies of any invoices for labour, and any Parts supplied.
+- Upon completion of the repair to an acceptable standard, the Agent shall complete the Warranty Claim form and include copies of any invoices for labour, and any Parts supplied.